-GAS ENGINE PRINCIPLES (Small Gas Engines)
+GAS ENGINE PRINCIPLES (Small Gas Engines) 1 semester 1 credit

 Gas engines principles is a class offered by NICC on our campus.
 NICC credit is earned at the completion of the class.
 This class emphasizes basic skills in engine theory and maintenance.
 Students will have an opportunity to analyze and repair an engine of their own.